There are steps we can all take on the path to zero emissions. Here are some helpful tips for reducing emissions – and energy bills – at home.

 ‘Australian households are directly responsible for about 20% of Australia’s greenhouse gas emissions.
 The average household’s energy use generates over 7 tonnes of greenhouse gas emissions from its premises each year.' (yourhome.gov.au/energy).

-- Change to LED light bulbs and turn off computers and other electronics when you’re not using them.
+- Turn off computers and other electronics when you’re not using them.

 - Wash clothes in cold or warm (not hot) water and hang dry rather than use a dryer.

 - Look for the highest energy star label when buying new appliances, you can use the government energy rating website to find and compare appliances.

 - Potentially save hundreds on your gas and electricity bills.
 Check the Energy Switch website to compare the best plans from all NSW household providers.

 - Installing solar panels is a great way to reduce your household emissions and save money on electricity bills.
 Sometimes government support is available so keep an eye out for money saving opportunities.
 You can also invest in offsite renewables, check out Greenpower where you can select a percentage of your current electricity supply to be powered by clean green energy.
 You don’t even have to change your electricity supplier.